krobbi/krox/readme.md

 ## `stdout()`
 Return a file handle number representing the standard output stream.
 Always returns `1`.

+## `write(path)`
+Open the file at the path string `path` for writing and return a file hande number.
+Returns `nil` if the file could not be opened for any reason.
+Any returned file handle number must later be closed with `close(handle)`.

 # License
 Krox is released under the MIT License: